 How does Buy Now Pay Later work?

-You may a purchase and choose the BNPL option at checkout
+You make a purchase and choose the BNPL option at checkout

 You provide some basic details for a soft credit check

-You make an initial installment or down payment at checkout
+You make an initial instalment or down payment at checkout

-You pay the remaining cost over time in a series of installments
+You pay the remaining cost over time in a series of instalments

 BNPL plans typically accept multiple payment options, including card payments and online bank transfers.